 Committee Chair

 Donald Estep is the Director of CANSSI.
-He joined the Department of Statistics and Actuarial Science as Canadian Research Chair in Computational Probability and Uncertainty Quantification at Simon Fraser University.
+He joined the Department of Statistics and Actuarial Science as Canada Research Chair in Computational Probability and Uncertainty Quantification at Simon Fraser University.
 He moved from the Department of Statistics at Colorado State University, where he was Department Chair, University Distinguished Professor and University Interdisciplinary Research Scholar.

 His research interests include uncertainty quantification for complex physics models, stochastic inverse problems, adaptive computation, and modeling of multiscale systems.
 Working with his collaborators, he has developed a systematic approach to a posteriori error estimation for simulations of complex systems, efficient numerical methods for uncertainty quantification for physical models, and theory and solution of inverse problems for stochastic parameters in physical models.